 Access to learning outside of the classroom, either in a man-made environment, such as a playground, or a natural environment, such as a wooded area, enables children to learn in ways that the indoor classroom does not: concepts can be explored on a grander scale, blown up in size and multiplied.
 Mess can more easily be made to explore and investigate.
 Children can develop their tidying and organising routines.
 Fresh air, rain, wind, sunshine and other elements bring the children into close contact with nature and enable them to experience the wonder of the outdoor world first hand.
 Questions arise outdoors which can only be explored outside and physical exercise and spatial understanding are developed.

-We offer an excellent outdoor provision based on the following key conclusions about the essential value of outdoor learning:
+We offer outdoor provision based on the following key conclusions about the essential value of outdoor learning: